Accelerate your thought leadership by contributing to our blog. Join our community of experts now!

 A dashboard geared to monitor the progress of your lead generation efforts is a must-have.

-A dashboard focused on pipeline and deal progress is another core need:
+A sales pipeline dashboard focused on pipeline and deal progress is another core need:

 The web is crucially important to demand generation and is a common dashboard as well: